 Throughout its history, Cradle has helped fund over 1000 Malaysian tech startups and holds the highest commercialisation rate amongst government grants in the country.
 Having more than a decade of experience in the nation’s grant funding scene, Cradle further expanded its role from grant provider to investor through the establishment of its venture arm, Cradle Seed Ventures in 2015 and following its portfolio expansion to equity investment in early 2017, Cradle offered both funding and investment assistance.

-Currently, two new grants are made available to the start-up ecosystem namely CIP SPARK and CIP SPRINT.
-Allocated under the 12-MP, CIP Spark is a funding programme targeting technology start-ups for the development of ideas and MVP as well as other pre-commercialisation activities and CIP Sprint is for the commercialisation of innovative technology products and services, aimed at assisting technology start-ups at an early stage to develop and commercialise their products in the market.
+Currently, two new grants are made available to the startup ecosystem namely CIP SPARK and CIP SPRINT.
+Allocated under the 12-MP, CIP SPARK is a funding programme targeting technology startups for the development of ideas and Minimum Viable Product (MVP) as well as other pre-commercialisation activities and CIP SPRINT is for the commercialisation of innovative technology products and services, aimed at assisting technology startups at an early stage to develop and commercialise their products in the market.

 Cradle’s product offerings are not only restricted to monetary aid, but also include commercialisation support, coaching and various value-added services to cater today’s entrepreneurs’ diversified needs.

 To be preferred provider of early stage funding to innovate and aspiring entrepreneurs to be recognised and respected for excellence in service and product offerings